Is Hydrafacial Safe for Sensitive Skin? What You Need to Know Before Booking

 After Your Treatment: What to Expect

-For sensitive skin types, post-treatment responses are usually minimal.
-You might notice:
+For sensitive skin, post-treatment effects are minimal.
+You may notice:

-- Very mild flushing for 30–60 minutes — this is normal and not a sign of irritation
+- Mild flushing for 30–60 minutes — normal, not a sign of irritation

-- A feeling of tightness immediately after, which gives way to softness as the serums absorb
+- Brief tightness afterward, giving way to softness as the serums absorb

-For the 48 hours after treatment, avoid retinoids, strong AHAs, and physical scrubs.
+For 48 hours after treatment, avoid retinoids, strong AHAs, and physical scrubs.
 Wear SPF daily.
-There's no other special aftercare required for sensitive skin — the treatment is specifically formulated to be kind to the skin barrier.
+No other aftercare is needed — the treatment protects the skin barrier by design.

 Book a Consultation at Mindfulness Beauty

-Not sure if Hydrafacial is right for your skin?
+Unsure whether Hydrafacial suits your skin?
 Lisa offers a full consultation at every booking.
 Mention your skin concerns in your Fresha booking notes.

 Book on Fresha